 Subcomittee of the General Assembly

 You are viewing a version of this page from a past conference.
-Did you want to take a look at the chair letter for the upcoming Hilton 2014 conference?
+Did you want to take a look at the chair letter for the upcoming UNAR 2016 conference?

 This committee will be run Harvard style, which means that delegates will put together resolutions during committee.
 However, in order to be considered for an award, delegates must have at least one position paper ready to turn in at the beginning of the first day of committee.
 Position papers will also be accepted by e-mail prior to the conference.